 This disease differs from other prion diseases because

-Prion amyloid is not limited to the CNS but is distributed in peripheral nerves and internal organs; thus, peripheral symptoms predominate initially, and CNS symptoms occur late.
+Prion amyloid is not limited to the central nervous system (CNS) but is distributed in peripheral nerves and internal organs; thus, peripheral symptoms predominate initially, and CNS symptoms occur late.

-It is associated with a novel mutation in the prion gene (Y163X mutation) that results in truncation of the mutated prion protein; thus, the mutated protein lacks the anchor that typically tethers the prion protein to cell membranes, presumably favoring the prion protein's floating in body fluids and migrating to other tissues.
+It is associated with a novel mutation in the prion gene (Y163X mutation; Y162X mutation in the Italian family) that results in truncation of the mutated prion protein; thus, the mutated proteins lacks the anchor that typically tethers the prion protein to cell membranes, presumably favoring the prion protein's floating in body fluids and migrating to other tissues.

 This new prion disease shows that a novel mutation can radically change where the abnormal proteins deposit and which symptoms they cause, and it suggests that the diagnosis of prion disease should be considered in patients with unexplained chronic diarrhea and neuropathy or with an unexplained syndrome similar to familial amyloid polyneuropathy (which causes autonomic and peripheral neuropathy).